docker/docs/machine/install-machine.md

 # Install Docker Machine

-On OS X and Windows, Machine is installed along with other Docker products when you install the Docker Toolbox.
-For details on installing Docker Toolbox, see the <a href="https://docs.docker.com/installation/mac/" target="_blank">Mac OS X installation</a> instructions or <a href="https://docs.docker.com/installation/windows" target="_blank">Windows installation</a> instructions.
+On macOS and Windows, Machine is installed along with other Docker products when you install the Docker Toolbox.
+For details on installing Docker Toolbox, see the <a href="https://docs.docker.com/installation/mac/" target="_blank">macOS installation</a> instructions or <a href="https://docs.docker.com/installation/windows" target="_blank">Windows installation</a> instructions.